woodmix/FullwidthTabSpaces/README.md

 It only works if translate_tabs_to_spaces is set to true.

+In addition, it includes a command to align digits by inserting a space in front of multiple carets.
+You can use it by setting Preferences => Key Bindings to `{ "keys": ["ctrl+alt+a"], "command": "fullwidth_tab_align" },` and so on.

-I don't have a Mac, so it has not been tested on a Mac.
+\* I don't have a Mac, so it has not been tested on a Mac.

 Translated with www.DeepL.com/Translator (free version)